Beit Shemesh: Education

 In 2001, there were 56 schools and 14,148 students in the city: 41 elementary schools with 10,716 elementary school students, and 20 high schools with 3,432 high school students.
 40.3% of 12th grade students were entitled to a matriculation certificate.

 Economy

 Beit Shemesh has two industrial zones containing mainly small industry, particularly in the Northern industrial zone which is typified by carpentry and metalwork workshops, garages and wholesale and retail outlets.
 The Western industrial zone contains several larger companies including Beit Shemesh Engines Ltd. (BSEL) which manufactures and repairs jet engines and jet engine components, Barzellan and others.
 Nearby in the Noham industrial zone are situated various other factories and offices.
-Since the high tech boom of 1996–2001 Beit Shemesh has been host to several hi-tech startups including Omek Interactive.
+Since the high tech boom began in the 1990s, Beit Shemesh has been host to several hi-tech startups including Omek Interactive.